 Heterocycles | Organic Chemistry 3

-Heterocycle = ring compound containing at least 1 non-carbon atom in the ring.
+Ring compounds containing at least 1 non-carbon atom in the ring

-Other names are widely used for common molecules, especially for aromatic compound:
+Other names are widely used for common molecules, especially for aromatic compounds:

 Reactivity of Nonaromatic Heterocycles